-A few years ago, Josh and I took the kids on a 6-day trip to Mexico, and–true to my minimalist roots–I was determined to pack all five of us in one bag.
-Okay, okay… it was the biggest bag we own, but I felt a bit better knowing that the last time I had packed this bag, I’d filled it completely with my own clothes for a one-week trip.
-Could this same bag meet the packing needs of my entire family?
-I was ready to accept the challenge.
+When our kids were in first grade, Josh and I took them on a 6-day trip to Mexico, and–true to my minimalist roots–I was determined to pack all five of us in one suitcase.
+Now, I’ll be honest… It was the biggest suitcase we owned, but I felt better knowing that the last time I’d packed that bag, I’d filled it completely with my own clothes for a one-week trip.
+I didn’t know if this same bag could meet the packing needs of my entire family… but I was ready to accept the minimalist challenge!

-We managed to fit all our stuff in the bag, but I learned a few things along the way that might help you if you want to pack a bit more lightly with your kids.
+I’m happy to report that we DID manage to fit all our stuff in one suitcase, and I learned a few things along the way that might help you pack more lightly with your kids.

 Tip #1: Start with a list